 Uday joined Watsi on March 18th, 2016.
-Six years ago, Uday joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Uday's most recent donation traveled 8,200 miles to support Alma, a 46-year-old woman from Philippines, to fund a surgery to heal a facial mass.
+Seven years ago, Uday joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Uday's most recent donation traveled 4,200 miles to support Abel, an 11-month-old baby boy from Bolivia, to fund heart surgery.

 Uday has funded healthcare for 83 patients in 11 countries.